The Surprising Ways Gender Influences Our Teeth

 0

 When it comes to the differences between men and women, teeth are usually not the first thing that comes to mind.
-Yet, dental health and the structure of our teeth can vary significantly between genders.
-This distinction is rooted in a mix of biological, hormonal, and lifestyle factors that contribute to how teeth develop, age, and respond to external stressors.
-Understanding these differences is not just a matter of curiosity but has practical implications for each patient’s dental care and treatment plans.
+Yet, dental health and teeth structure can vary significantly between genders.
+This distinction is rooted in biological, hormonal, and lifestyle factors contributing to how teeth develop, age, and respond to external stressors.
+Understanding these differences is not just a matter of curiosity but has practical implications for each patient’s dental care and plans.

 The Surprising Ways Gender Influences Our Teeth 1